ScorpionBytes/h3-cli/README.md

 at [https://portal.horizon3ai.com/](https://portal.horizon3ai.com/).

-### 1. Obtain an API key
+### 1. Create an API key

 An API key is required to access the H3 API.
-Obtain one from the Portal under the User -> Settings menu: [https://portal.horizon3ai.com/settings/api](https://portal.horizon3ai.com/settings/api).
+You can create one in the Portal under the [**User -> Account Settings**](https://portal.horizon3ai.com/account-settings) menu.

+When creating an API key you must assign it a role that controls its permissions.
+The available roles are:

+* **User:** Basic read/write permissions.
+The API key can run pentests and read results.
+* **Readonly:** The API key can read pentest results, but cannot run pentests.
+* **NodeZero Runner:** A specialized, heavily restricted role designed specifically for [NodeZero Runners](guides/touchless-nodezero.md).

+We recommend the **User** role if you're testing out h3-cli and want to experiment with all its features.
+After that, you may want to use more restrictive permissions, based on your use case.
+For example, if you only want to use h3-cli to set up a NodeZero Runner, we recommend using the **NodeZero Runner** role.

+You can easily manage multiple API keys within the same h3-cli install.
+Learn more [here](#authentication--h3-cli-profiles).

-Keep your API key secure, as anyone with your API key can access your H3 account.
+❗ **Keep your API key secure, as anyone with your API key can access your H3 account.**  Think of an API key as a username + password rolled into one.
+Anyone with the API key can access your account from anywhere.  h3-cli will store your API key under the `$HOME/.h3` directory.
+This directory is created during installation and configured with permissions such that only you can read or write to it.

 ### 2. Install this git repo

-First, install this repo on your machine using the following git command within a shell/terminal.
+Install the h3-cli git repo on your machine by executing the following git command within a shell/terminal session.

 ```shell
 git clone https://github.com/horizon3ai/h3-cli